Simon Osborn

 Simon Edward Osborn (born 19 January 1972) is an English former football player and football manager.
 A midfielder, he played 395 league and cup games in a 17-year career in the English Football League.

-He began his career with Crystal Palace, helping the club to the First Division title in 1993–94, before he made a £90,000 move to Reading.
+He began his career with Crystal Palace, helping the club to the First Division title in 1993–94 before he made a £90,000 move to Reading.
 He helped the "Royals" to a second-place finish in the First Division in 1994–95, though they were then beaten in the play-off final.
 He made a £1.1 million move to Queens Park Rangers in July 1995, before being sold on to Wolverhampton Wanderers for £1 million in December 1995.
-After six years and 185 appearances at Molineux, he was loaned out to Tranmere Rovers, before switching to Port Vale in September 2001.
-He moved on to Gillingham the following month, before he joined Walsall in July 2003.
+After six years and 185 appearances at Molineux, he was loaned out to Tranmere Rovers before switching to Port Vale in September 2001.
+He moved on to Gillingham the following month before he joined Walsall in July 2003.

-He joined Hereford United in summer 2006, before moving into non-league football with Bromley.
-He helped the club to win promotion out of the Isthmian League in 2007, and briefly served the club as manager in 2008.
-He then joined Croydon Athletic, before scoring the winning goal for Cray Wanderers in the Isthmian League Division One South play-off final.
+He joined Hereford United in the summer of 2006 before moving into non-League football with Bromley.
+He helped the club to win promotion out of the Isthmian League in 2007 and briefly served the club as manager in 2008.
+He then joined Croydon Athletic before scoring the winning goal for Cray Wanderers in the Isthmian League Division One South play-off final.
 In 2010, he became a player-coach at Erith & Belvedere.
-He joined the coaching staff at Margate in 2013, and was appointed joint-manager with Craig Holloway in April 2013, before losing his job eight months later.
+He joined the coaching staff at Margate in 2013 and was appointed joint manager with Craig Holloway in April 2013 before losing his job eight months later.

 Playing career

 Crystal Palace

 Osborn was educated at Ashburton High School, now known as Oasis Academy Shirley Park, Croydon, from 1983 to 1989.
 A central midfielder, Osborn started his career as a trainee at Crystal Palace in January 1990 under the stewardship of Steve Coppell.
-He turned professional for the 1989–90 season, when his performances for a newly promoted Palace side secured their First Division survival with a 15th-place finish and saw him voted Young Player of the Year by the club's fans.
-However he missed out on a place in the squad for the final of the FA Cup that season, which Palace lost to Manchester United in a replay.
-They went on to finish third in 1990–91, one of the best finishes in the club's history.
+He turned professional for the 1989–90 season which saw him voted Young Player of the Year by the club's fans.They went on to finish third in 1990–91, one of the best finishes in the club's history.
 They then dropped to tenth in 1991–92, enough to secure them a place as founder members of the Premier League.
-They were relegated in 20th place in 1992–93, though had they have won their final game of the season then Oldham Athletic would have taken their place in the relegation zone.
+They were relegated in 20th-place in 1992–93, though had they won their final game of the season then Oldham Athletic would have taken their place in the relegation zone.
 Osborn scored in the League Cup semi-finals in 1993, Palace's consolation in a 5–1 aggregate defeat to Arsenal.
 New boss Alan Smith led the "Eagles" to the First Division title in 1993–94, Osborn's last season at Selhurst Park.